 When staying in San Juan, you have different options for deciding how you'd like your stay to be.
 Both beach and city center accommodations are available.
 The old city area of San Juan is extremely walkable and is a great location for sightseetng and easily getting around the city.
 In addition, locations close to the city's two majestic forts will boast some spectacular views of history and sea.
 The beach neighborhoods are also a great place to find some boutique hotels.

-Caution: Hotels in the busy city center of San Juan can be noisy.
+Hot Tips: Hotels in the busy city center of San Juan can be noisy.
 If you need peace and quiet to sleep, choose accommodation outside of the city.

-Take It or Leave It: Hotels right on the harbor offer great views, but are also prone to a lot of noise since that is where the cruises dock at.
+Hot Tips: Hotels right on the harbor offer great views, but are also prone to a lot of noise since that is where the cruises dock at.

 San Juan has everything from cafeteria-style cafes to 5-star restaurants.
 Old San Juan has a great mix of restaurants - be sure to try some traditional Puerto Rico cuisine.
 The neighborhood of Miramar isn't as clustered with restaurants, but does have some excellent dining choices making it worth checking out.
 Head to the neighborhood of Ocean Park for some beachfront, laidback eateries.

-Caution: Restaurants right by the harbor can be overpriced; head farther into the city center.
+Hot Tips: Restaurants right by the harbor can be overpriced; head farther into the city center.

-Be Sure to Sample: A mallorca, a delectable sandwich covered in powdered sugar.
+Hot Tips: A mallorca, a delectable sandwich covered in powdered sugar.

 San Juan may at times feel like a bustling metropolis, but it's still a Caribbean island, meaning when the sun goes down you have many different options for nightlife.
 The beach neighborhoods have laidback bars great for grabbing a beer or margarita while listening to the waves.
 Old San Juan has nightclubs and cocktail bars to while the night away.